zeucxb/dymock/README.md

 ### Usage

-By default dymock will try to find a config file in a dir based on the request url.
+By default dymock will try to find a config `(.config)` file in a dir based on the request url.

 e.g.
 ```
 GET /user/login
-DIR ./url/user/login/(config.js OR config.json)
+DIR ./url/user/login/(.config.js OR .config.json)
 ```

 ---

-The config file need to be named as `config` and is responsible to define two things:
+The config file need to be named as `.config` and is responsible to define two things:

  - **options:** a list (array) of:
  	- **params:** the params that we can match in. `You don't need to set all the request, just params that you wanna match.`